Allegations of apartheid by country: South Africa

 The name of the crime comes from a system of racial segregation in South Africa enforced through legislation by the National Party (NP), the governing party from 1948 to 1994.
 Under apartheid, the rights, associations, and movements of the majority black inhabitants and other ethnic groups were curtailed, and white minority rule was maintained.
 Notably, South Africa's post-apartheid Constitution does not mention or prohibit the crime of apartheid.

+Soviet Union

+Special settlements in the Soviet Union were the result of population transfers and were performed in a series of operations organized according to social class or nationality of the deported.
+Resettling of "enemy classes" such as prosperous peasants and entire populations by ethnicity was a method of political repression in the Soviet Union, although separate from the Gulag system of penal labor.
+Involuntary settlement played a role in the colonization of virgin lands of the Soviet Union.
+This role was specifically mentioned in the first Soviet decrees about involuntary labor camps.
+Compared to the Gulag labor camps, the involuntary settlements had the appearance of "normal" settlements: people lived in families, and there was slightly more freedom of movement; however, that was permitted only within a small specified area.
+All settlers were overseen by the NKVD; once a month a person had to register at a local law enforcement office at a selsoviet in rural areas or at a militsiya department in urban settlements.
+As second-class citizens, deported peoples designated as "special settlers" were prohibited from holding a variety of jobs, returning to their region of origin, attending prestigious schools, and even joining the cosmonaut program.
+Due to this special settlements have been called by J. Otto Pohl a type of apartheid.

 Sudan

 In early 1991, non-Arabs of the Zaghawa tribe of Sudan attested that they were victims of an intensifying Arab apartheid campaign, segregating Arabs and non-Arabs.
 Sudanese Arabs, who controlled the government, were widely referred to as practicing apartheid against Sudan's non-Arab citizens.
 The government was accused of "deftly manipulat(ing) Arab solidarity" to carry out policies of apartheid and ethnic cleansing.

 American University economist George Ayittey accused the Arab government of Sudan of practicing acts of racism against black citizens.
-According to Ayittey, "In Sudan... the Arabs monopolized power and excluded blacks – Arab apartheid."
+According to Ayittey, "In Sudan ... the Arabs monopolized power and excluded blacks – Arab apartheid."
 Many African commentators joined Ayittey in accusing Sudan of practising Arab apartheid.

 Alan Dershowitz labeled Sudan an example of a government that "actually deserve(s)" the appellation "apartheid".
 Former Canadian Minister of Justice Irwin Cotler echoed the accusation.